ibm-cloud-docs/Cloudant/api/cloudant_query.md

 Text index of all fields in all documents | Specify the type of any sort field in the query if the database contains any documents in which the sort field has one type _and also_ contains some documents in which the sort field has a different type.
 Any other text index                      | Specify the type of all sort fields in the query.

->	**Note**: A text index of all fields in all documents is created when you use the syntax:
+A text index of all fields
+in all documents is created when you use the syntax:
 [`"index": {}`](#the-index-field).
+{: tip}

->	**Note**: The sorting order is undefined when fields contain different data types.
+The sorting order is undefined when fields contain different data types.
 This characteristic is an important difference between text and view indexes.
 Sorting behavior for fields with different data types might change in future versions.
+{: tip}

 _Example of a simple query that uses sorting:_